WilliamZhang20/zap-docker-app/README.md

 2) Set up Docker Desktop.

+3) Pull the zap scanner Docker image from the Docker Hub by entering `docker pull zaproxy/zap-stable`.

-3) To start, run `docker-compose up` from the directory of the project.
+4) To start, run `docker-compose up` from the directory of the project.
 All the volumes, images, and containers will be built automatically.

-4) Open `localhost:8888` in a browser, enter the link (see Important Notes below), and press submit.
+5) Open `localhost:8888` in a browser, enter the link (see Important Notes below), and press submit.
 To view the report, add `/view-report` to the end of the URL, and wait for the scan to complete.

-5) To stop the app, run Ctrl+C in the terminal.
+6) To stop the app, run Ctrl+C in the terminal.
 Then, to remove the containers, run `docker-compose down`.

 ## How does it work?